debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-as-routing-profiles/configure-cellular-as-routing-profile.md

 3. Click **Save**.

-    -\> The Status frame is updated with your last modifications.
+    -\&gt; The Status frame is updated with your last modifications.

 ## Adding a destination to a cellular AS routing profile